electricpantss/spoonterm/README.md

 # Welcome to SpoonTerm!

-Lightweight, simple, easy-to-use web based delivery of any terminal
+Lightweight, simple, easy-to-use web based delivery of any terminal with xterm.js

 # Setup Instructions